Published on March 24 | Updated on May 21

 PHILADELPHIA (KYW Newsradio) — No more paper signs.
-SEPTA plans to install solar-powered screens at bus and trolley stops that let riders know when the next vehicle should arrive.
+SEPTA is installing solar-powered screens at select bus and trolley stops that let riders know when the next vehicle should arrive.

 The screens are about the size of iPads.
-By late May, 10 of them should be mounted under a pilot program.
+Starting next week, 10 of them will be mounted under a pilot program.

 “This is electronic, real-time signage, like countdown clocks, that is small enough to be installed at a bus stop or a trolley stop,” said Lex Powers, SEPTA chief of customer experience.

-Locations for the pilot will be chosen based on ridership, equity and available sunlight for power.
+Locations for the pilot were chosen based on ridership, equity and available sunlight for power.

 And remember HitchBOT, the traveling robot that was destroyed in Philadelphia in 2015?
 SEPTA special projects manager Emily Duncan does.
 She said these screens are encased and designed to resist graffiti and theft.